wp-plugins/wp-smart-carousel/readme.txt

 <strong>Item Variations</strong>
 <pre>[tp_carousel id="3" items="5"  autoplay="false"  pagination="true" ]</pre>

-<strong>Do you want More options, features, style? then wait for premium version soon we will be release premium version there you will get lot's of thing.
+<strong>Do you want More options, features and style? then wait for premium version soon we will be release premium version there you will get lot's of variation of this plugin.
 Thanks </strong>

 <h3>Note: Here we used id="1, 2, 3" just demo you can any word name or anything.</h3>